-Beginning with the graduating class of 2014-15, students have the opportunity to earn Endorsements to their High School Diploma (GRAD-007).
+Students have the opportunity to earn Endorsements to their High School Diploma (GRAD-007).
 Students must meet all requirements set forth in State Board Policy GRAD-004: State Graduation Requirements related to earning a high school diploma.
 Endorsements identify a particular area of focused study for students.
 Students may earn a Career Endorsement, a College Endorsement, a Global Languages Endorsement, and/or a North Carolina Academic Scholars Endorsement.
 The requirements for each type of endorsement are listed on the following pages.